rcmdnk/homebrew-file/docs/help.rst

       -V VERBOSE, --verbose VERBOSE
                             Verbose level 0/1/2
       -h, --help            Print Help (this message) and exit.

     subcommands:
       [command]
-        install             Install packages in BREWFILE.
+        install             Install packages in BREWFILE if no <package> is given.
+                            If <package> is given, the package is installed and it is added in BREWFILE.
         brew                Execute brew command, and update BREWFILE.
                             Use 'brew noinit <brew command>' to suppress Brewfile initialization. init                or dump/-i/--init